 Favourite Fanfics: Stricken by SonicAngel948 , Broken by Cryssy-miu, tbc.

 Favourite YouTubers: Dookieshed, NateWantsToBattle, AB11, thejwittz, Tamashi Hiroka, shofu, pewdepie, etc.

-Favourite deviant artists: Endless-Mittens, LauraPaladiknight, DrawerElma, pikabellechu, KurumiErika, arkeis-pokemon, Luo-Qin, firehorse6, Ninja-Jamal
+Favourite deviant artists: Endless-Rainfall, LauraPaladiknight, DrawerElma, pikabellechu, KurumiErika, arkeis-pokemon, Luo-Qin, firehorse6, Ninja-Jamal

 "One can never have too many socks." -Dumbledore

 Hobbes: "Dragonflies and katydids, but mostly chewed-up little kids."

 Calvin: "Oh, that's real clever."

 Hi!
 I like to be known on dA as Juna.^-^ If you like my poems or stories, feel free to Watch me.
 If I don't know you, talk to me.
 I love to chat.

 - - -